jwangjie/SDC-Monte-Carlo-Localization/README.md

 ## Project Overview
 The robot has been kidnapped and transported to a new location.
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project, a 2 dimensional particle filter in C++ was implemented.
+In this project, a 2-dimensional particle filter in C++ was implemented.
 The particle filter was given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step the filter will also get observation and control data.
+At each time step, the filter will also get observation and control data.

 ## Implementing the Particle Filter
 The directory structure of this repository is as follows: